-- Artificial intelligence is used to reduce or avoid the repetitive task.
+- Artificial Intelligence is used to reduce or avoid repetitive tasks.
 For instance, AI can repeat a task continuously, without fatigue.
-In fact, AI never rests, and it is indifferent to the task to carry out
+AI never rests, and it is indifferent to the task to carry out.

 A neural network has been out since the nineties with the seminal paper of Yann LeCun.
 However, it started to become famous around the year 2012.
 Explained by three critical factors for its popularity are:

-In the last twenty years, the power of the CPU has exploded, allowing the user to train a small deep-learning model on any laptop.
-However, to process a deep-learning model for computer vision or deep learning, you need a more powerful machine.
+In the last twenty years, the CPU’s power has exploded, allowing the user to train a small deep-learning model on any laptop.
+However, you need a more powerful machine to process a deep-learning model for computer vision or deep learning.
 Thanks to the investment of NVIDIA and AMD, a new generation of GPU (graphical processing unit) are available.
-These chips allow parallel computations.
-It means the machine can separate the computations over several GPU to speed up the calculations.
+These chips allow parallel computations, and the machine can separate the computations over several GPUs to speed up the calculations.

 Deep learning is the structure of the model, and the data is the fluid to make it alive.
-Data powers the artificial intelligence.
+Data powers artificial intelligence.
 Without data, nothing can be done.
-Latest Technologies have pushed the boundaries of data storage.
-It is easier than ever to store a high amount of data in a data center.
+The latest Technologies have pushed the boundaries of data storage, and it is easier than ever to store a high amount of data in a data center.

-Internet revolution makes data collection and distribution available to feed machine learning algorithm.
+Internet revolution makes data collection and distribution available to feed machine learning algorithms.
 If you are familiar with Flickr, Instagram or any other app with images, you can guess their AI potential.
 There are millions of pictures with tags available on these websites.
-Those pictures can be used to train a neural network model to recognize an object on the picture without the need to manually collect and label the data.
+Those pictures can train a neural network model to recognize an object on the picture without the need to collect and label the data manually.

-Artificial Intelligence combined with data is the new gold.
-Data is a unique competitive advantage that no firm should neglect.
-AI provides the best answers from your data.
-When all the firms can have the same technologies, the one with data will have a competitive advantage over the other.
+Artificial intelligence combined with data is the new gold.
+Data is a unique competitive advantage that no firm should neglect, and AI provides the best answers from your data.
+When all the firms can have the same technologies, the one with data will have a competitive advantage.
 To give an idea, the world creates about 2.2 exabytes, or 2.2 billion gigabytes, every day.

-A company needs exceptionally diverse data sources to be able to find the patterns and learn and in a substantial volume.
+A company needs exceptionally diverse data sources to find the patterns and learn in a substantial volume.

-Artificial intelligence uses a progressive learning algorithm to let the data do the programming.
-It means, the computer can teach itself how to perform different tasks, like finding anomalies, become a chatbot.
+Artificial Intelligence uses a progressive learning algorithm to let the data do the programming.
+It means the computer can teach itself how to perform different tasks, like finding anomalies becoming a chatbot.

-The most important features to have a powerful AI is to have enough data with considerable heterogeneity.
+- The most important feature of having a powerful AI is that it has enough data with considerable heterogeneity.
 For example, a machine can learn different languages as long as it has enough words to learn from.

-AI is the new cutting-edge technology.
-Ventures capitalist are investing billions of dollars in startups or AI project.
-McKinsey estimates AI can boost every industry by at least a double-digit growth rate.
+- AI is the new cutting-edge technology.
+Ventures capitalists invest billions of dollars in startups or AI projects, and McKinsey estimates AI can boost every industry by at least a double-digit growth rate.